The New Online Math Tutoring Platform that Personalizes the Learning Experience

 1-on-1 learning with a carefully-selected math tutor

 I discovered that Learner carefully selects the tutor for each student—based not only on their particular math struggles, but also on their personality and learning style.
-That was definitely a selling point for me, as Sarah can be quite sensitive, at times, and this whole math struggle has been really stressful for her.
+That was definitely a selling point for me, as our daughter can be quite sensitive, at times, and this whole math struggle has been really stressful for her.

 A unique, user-friendly platform